benhowell/benhowell.github.com/_posts/2014-07-17-step-away-from-the-kool-aid.md

 _"If the discussion feels like a struggle, though, that's a bad sign, he says, especially when it comes to money talk"_.

 Too right it's a bad sign.
 It's a bad sign for the employee.
-It's a sign that this company is deliberately taking advantage of enthusiastic people to line their own pockets.
+It's a sign that this CEO is deliberately taking advantage of enthusiastic people to line his own pockets.
 And "money talk"?, give us a break, this isn't pre-school, I think the term he's looking for here is "fair remuneration".
-And let's face it, if it is a bootstrapped company and you've graduated from University in the last decade, you could well have more debt to your name than the supposed CEO.
+After all, let's face facts here, if it is a bootstrapped company and you've graduated from University in the last decade, you could well have more debt to your name than the supposed CEO.
 <br/>
 <br/>

 #### Step Away From the Kool-Aid
 Early stage employees may indeed be more valuable than market rate because they are building that market for the bootstrapped.
 If you are willing to work for little remuneration on something that excites you, bootstrap your own company, not someone else's.
-Don't be fooled. **Don't drink the Kool-Aid**.
+Don't be fooled or sweet talked into being paid less than you are worth. **Don't drink the Kool-Aid**.
 <br/>
 <br/>